Moulik21/Ghostbusters-Bayes-Nets/README.md

 Note: If you want to run this test (or any of the other tests) without graphics you can add the following flag:

 python autograder.py -q q3 --no-graphics
-Hints:

-When correctly implemented, your agent will thrash around a bit in order to capture a ghost.
-The comments of chooseAction provide you with useful method calls for computing maze distance and successor positions.
-Make sure to only consider the living ghosts, as described in the comments.